 II.
 Development and Scalable Manufacturing of Novel Skin-Like Electronics

-Emerging skin-like electronics are designed to provide a non- or minimally- invasive way for long-term, real-time monitoring of a broad spectrum of biological signals and can find broad applications in fundamental biomedical research, clinical health care, human-machine interface, robotics, prosthetics, internet of things among many others.
+Emerging skin-like electronics are designed to provide a non- or minimally- invasive way for long-term, real-time monitoring of a broad spectrum of biological signals and can find broad applications in fundamental biomedical research, clinical health care, human-machine interface, robotics, prosthetics, internet of things, and many others.
 Our research group is particularly interested to employ emerging soft materials (such as graphene, silver nanowires, and hierarchical porous elastomers) to the creation and scalable fabrication of next-generation multifunctional skin-like electronic devices with unprecedented attributes.

 III.
 Design and Assembly of Adaptive 3D Multifunctional Systems

 Complex 3D structures in biology (e.g., cytoskeletal webs, neural circuits, and vasculature networks) form naturally to provide essential functions in even the most basic forms of life.
 Compelling opportunities exist for analogous 3D architectures in human-made devices.
 Recently, we developed a mechanically-guided 3D assembly approach of building previously inaccessible classes of 3D constructs with programmed geometries in advanced materials across wide length scales (Science 2015, 347, 154).
-Our current interests in this area center on fully taking the advantage of this deterministic 3D assembly approach to design and develop adaptive multifunctional polymer composites, 3D functional devices with unique electronic, optoelectronic, thermoelectric, electromechanical, electromagnetic or acoustic properties, and 3D multimodal cellular interfacing platforms integrated with various sensors and actuators which can communicate and interact with live cells and tissues.
+Our current interests in this area center on fully taking the advantage of this deterministic 3D assembly approach to design and develop adaptive multifunctional polymer composites, 3D functional devices with unique electrical, optoelectronic, thermal, electromechanical, electromagnetic or acoustic properties, and 3D multimodal cellular interfacing platforms integrated with various sensors and actuators which can communicate and interact with live cells and tissues.